-- All visitors are required to sign in and out. - All visitors are required to walk through a metal detector. - All bags will be searched. - Two security guards are on duty during school hours. - All doors are kept locked. - Handicapped accessibility is located at the main, Kentucky St. and alley entrances. - Proper ID is required of any person picking up a child.
+- All visitors are required to sign in and out with Security at our main entrance (8th Street). - All visitors are required to walk through a metal detector. - All bags will be searched. - Two security guards are on duty during school hours. - All doors are kept locked. - Handicapped accessibility is located at the main, Kentucky St. and alley entrances. - Proper ID is required of any person picking up a child.
 Please notify the school if anyone other than a parent or guardian is picking up a child.